Predicting Sorghum Success.

 Tools and Software

-• Excel or CSV Editor: To view and manage data files.
+• Excel or CSV Editor: To view and manage the data files we will be working with.

 Project Overview